Dick Smith System 80 Software

 WORP-1 and WORP-9

 WORP-9 (pictured) seems to have been an upgrade to WORP-1.
 Written all in machine code, it was much faster.
-Costing $350, this version was written specifically for the System 80 MK II and requires the extended ROM found in that machine.
+Costing $350, this version was written specifically for the System 80 MK II and requires the extended ROM found in that machine (downloadable here).
 A self-booting disk image can be downloaded here.
+The manual can be downloaded here.
+One problem running WORP-9 in an emulator is that it makes use of the function keys (F1.
+F2 etc.) found in the MK II.
+Emulators I know of don't support these keys although some may allow keyboard mapping to do so.